ajcvickers/ajcvickers.github.io/_posts/2016-11-03-implementing-a-provider-use-method-for-ef-core-1-1.md

 ---
-layout: post
+layout: default
-title: Implementing a provider "Use..." method for EF Core 1.1
+title: "Implementing a provider 'Use...' method for EF Core 1.1"
 date: 2016-11-03 15:24
+day: 3rd
+month: November
+year: 2016
 author: ajcvickers
-comments: true
-categories: [DbContextOptionsBuilder, EF Core, EF Core Provider, Entity Framework]
+permalink: 2016/11/03/implementing-a-provider-use-method-for-ef-core-1-1/
 ---

+# EF Core 1.1
+# Implementing a provider 'Use...' method for EF Core 1.1

 The previous post contained lots of information about how dependency injection works with database providers.
 This post adds more to the provider story by explaining how to implement a method like UseSqlServer that allows applications to select the provider to use.